spacemeshos/testnet-guide/spacemesh0.1.md

 - Number of layers in an epoch:	288.
 - Epoch duration: 24 hours.
 - Smesh transfer transaction fee: 1-3 Smidge (SMD).
-- Time to first reward: ~49 hours.
+- Time to first reward: 24-49 hours from setup.

 ## What is not part of Spacemesh 0.1?